6 Tips for Onboarding Remote Employees

-The 24/7 possibility of online work, as many have come to learn, can be a blessing and a curse: It’s nice to avoid the morning commute and have the option of a flexible work schedule, but it’s dangerously easy to just keep working when you’re living in the office.
+The 24/7 possibility of online work, as many have come to learn, can be a blessing and a curse: It’s nice to avoid the morning commute and have the option of a flexible work schedule, but it’s also easy to just keep working when you’re essentially living in the office.

 4. Encourage a supportive team culture

-7. Don’t let your message die
+6. Don’t let your message fade

-In ongoing training activities, continue to make it plain that values such as respect for colleagues, commitment to quality service, and doing what’s right rather than what’s easy or convenient aren’t just first-day lip service but integral to your philosophy of doing business.
+In ongoing training activities, continue to make it plain that values such as respect for colleagues, commitment to quality service, and doing what’s right rather than what’s easy or convenient aren’t just first-day lip service but integral to the entire company’s philosophy of doing business.